dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

   * ***Put the RMU on "engine" page***
    * Press test to clear test results if needed
 * ***Hold the test for minimum 15 seconds***
-  * Just long enough to hear the horn?
+  * Just long enough to hear the APU fire horn sounding from the nose
 * ***If you hold for 30 seconds it will shut the APU down -- so don't hold more than 30 seconds***
 * ***Press and hold fire test button = 21 indications, go top to bottom***
   * Master warning switch indicators (2)